SpudMonkey7k/neopets-flash-fix-VM/README.md

 # Play Flash, Shockwave, and 3dvia Neopets games on Windows 10 and Windows 11!
 Works in 2022 / 2023

+## 2023-07-30 UPDATE: Server Downtime
+The Server where we host the translation mirror is offline because the datacenter has an issue.
+I'm working to build a new server and migrate everything ASAP.

+You can disable the translation mirror in Rules->Advanced->Use Translation Mirror in the meantime.

 ## [Mac Instructions](README_MAC.md) (experimental)

 ### Important: We are now logging important updates [here](UPDATES.md).